oscarpm5/Fog-of-War---Research-Project/docs/README.md

 The TODO's are small exercises guided by code comments that are intended to walk you through all the process explained above, from creating a FoW Map and its entities to applying a Mask to help you understand the process and systems involved.
 Once you finish all the TODO's you will have a fully functional FoW.

 ## TODO 1 - Creating the FoW Map
 In this TODO you will learn how to create the basic data map needed for the system to work prpoerly.
-This map will store all the data related with FoW:
+This map will store all the data related with FoW:<br>

 ```cpp
 void FoWManager::CreateFoWMap(uint w, uint h)